prmr/COMP303Starter/README.md

 Starter project configuration for the course [COMP 303 Software Development](https://github.com/prmr/COMP303)  at McGill University

-This repository is configured to be seamlessly into the latest version of the [Eclipse IDE](https://www.eclipse.org/).
+This repository is configured to be seamlessly imported into the latest version of the [Eclipse IDE](https://www.eclipse.org/).
 However, if you know what you are doing, you can import the project into the IDE of your choice.
 The code are instructions are for Java 8.

 To set yourself up: